adobe/experience-platform-dsw-reference/recipes/pyspark/README.md

 ```
 Please note the login.sh script should only need to be run once.

-This generates a docker file which can be used in the platform UI `https://platform.adobe.com/` to run training and scoring.
+This generates a docker image which can be used in the platform UI `https://platform.adobe.com/` to run training and scoring.
 Please look at the video `Video for Training, Scoring and Saving data`

 ### Video for Training, Scoring and Saving data